programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

 More commands are listed in chapter [Operation](../betrieb), for example how to update or backup.

-To use a https certificate refer to [this page](../konfiguration/recipes/https/).
+To use a https certificate refer to [this page](../configuration/apache2/).

 If you install more than one easydb on one server, please see the additions in chapter [Instantiation](instances).

 ------

-If you are interested in a complete toutorial, please follow this [link](/en/tutorials/testsystem/).
+If you are interested in a complete tutorial, please follow this [link](/en/tutorials/testsystem/).